 Section 11.
 Obligated Participants.
-As of the date of this Agreement, there are no Obligated Participants.
-In accordance with the MOA, the Agency has agreed to promptly provide the Authority and, if applicable, the Dissemination Agent, with any and all information required for the Authority to make the determination of Obligated Participants described below, to include in its loan agreements with Participants a provision obligating each Obligated Participant to enter into a continuing disclosure undertaking as described below and to compel each Obligated Participant, if necessary, to provide the information required under its continuing disclosure undertaking.
+As of the date of execution and delivery of this Agreement, MWRD is the only Obligated Participant and MWRD has delivered to the Authority an executed continuing disclosure undertaking in substantially the form described in the Final Official Statement.
+In accordance with the MOA, the Agency has agreed to promptly provide the Authority and, if applicable, the Dissemination Agent, with any and all information required for the Authority to confirm the determination of Obligated Participants described below, to include in its loan agreements with Participants a provision obligating each Obligated Participant to enter into a continuing disclosure undertaking as described below and to compel each Obligated Participant, if necessary, to provide the information required under its continuing disclosure undertaking and to provide a certification to the Authority of the termination of the continuing disclosure agreement of an Obligated Participant with respect to the Bonds upon the occurrence of such a termination.